 (d) if an offer to shareholders forms part of a transaction, which has been recommended by the board of the offeree, the issuer must include a working capital adequacy statement in respect of the proposed enlarged group in terms of B26 of the Appendix and details of material loans in terms of A10 of the Appendix as if the offer has become unconditional (“combined basis”).
 If not recommended by the directors, the information must be presented on the issuer’s group alone.
 The JSE will allow the statements on a combined basis to be provided in a later announcement, circular or supplementary PLS, within 28 days after the offer is declared unconditional;

+Introduction

+7.5 The PLS must state the following on the cover page:

+“This PLS is not an invitation to the public to subscribe for securities, but is issued in compliance with the JSE Listings Requirements, for the purpose of providing information to the public with regard to the company.”;

+7.6 An applicant may not seek the listing of securities by way of an introduction if there are any pre-existing intentions by any holder(s) (other than public shareholders) to dispose of a material number of their securities at or immediately after listing.
+The applicant must satisfy the JSE in respect hereof in so far as it has knowledge of any such intention(s).

 Supplementary PLS

 7.14 The JSE must be notified immediately and a supplementary PLS published if, at any time after a PLS has been published and before dealings in securities commences, the applicant becomes aware that: